ashirbadsahu/supabase-auth-svelte/README.md

 npm run dev
 ```
 ## Setting up enviorment variables

->👉Goto **.env** file in your project
+1. Goto **.env** file in your project

->👉 Now goto supabase ->your project
+2. Now goto supabase ->your project

->👉In the left sidebar goto project settings and then API and copy and paste your
+3. In the left sidebar goto project settings and then API and copy and paste your

-Project url in "VITE_SUPABASE_URL"
+  1. Project url in "VITE_SUPABASE_URL"

-Anon public key in "VITE_SUPABASE_ANON_KEY"
+  1. Anon public key in "VITE_SUPABASE_ANON_KEY"

-Servicerole secret in "SUPABASE_PRIVATE_KEY"
+  1. Servicerole secret in "SUPABASE_PRIVATE_KEY"

-JWT secret in "SUPABASE_JWT_SECRET"
+  1. JWT secret in "SUPABASE_JWT_SECRET"

 ## Making Login file
 Make a **login.svelte** in **src/lib**